-Errors in online text are the electronic equivalent of a piece of lettuce stuck between two front teeth, an open zipper, upside-down wrist watch or toilet paper trailing from your ass.
-They are evidence of carelessness that distract people from your message.
+Errors in online text are the electronic equivalent of a piece of lettuce stuck between two front teeth, an open zipper, upside-down wristwatch, or toilet paper trailing from your ass.
+They are evidence of carelessness that distracts people from your message.
 Textual errors are especially bad for authors who want to sell their words.

 Sadly, these errors are part of a pattern of carelessness limiting the effectiveness of this new novelist who is trying to sell books in a very crowded field.